 How Long Does It Usually Take To Place A Dog Through Your Adoption Process?

 All potential adopters fill out an application that is reviewed by our adoption panel.
 We do home visits on all of our potential adoptive homes.
 The amount of time it takes for a dog to get adopted can vary greatly.
 The average amount of time it takes a dog to get adopted is 4-6 weeks.
 Some dogs get applicants at the first event they go to while others take longer.
 No dog goes to an adoptive home on the day an application is filled out.
 Once an application is approved the dog is usually placed in its adoptive home within one week.
 While it is ideal for a dog to remain in his foster home until adopted we realize this is not always possible.
 If you have travel plans or can only commit to a finite amount of time just let us know.
 We do however ask that you be able to commit to 2 months.
 We try not to have to move the dogs around to much, it can hinder training, socialization and trust.
 They have been through so much already, we want them to feel as secure as possible until they go to their fur-ever home.

 I’m Ready, How Do I Sign Up?

 We are happy to have a volunteer come to your home to meet with you, and bring you a foster application, to help us get to know you, your family, and your lifestyle.
-The next step is a home visit and then you become part of our greatly appreciated foster network.
+Once you application is approved you become part of our greatly appreciated foster network.
 Fostering is a wonderful way to help us save homeless pets.
-We have a foster agreement that you will receive when you receive your foster dog.
-This outlines our responsibility and yours as well.
 If your home does not work out for a particular dog we will make arrangements to find another foster home for him.
 You are never in a position of having a dog that doesn’t suit you and your family.
 We are always here for support and could not help the animals without your help.